leoelicos/moovee/README.md

 ## Description

-`moovee` allows movie-watchers to select and watch movie trailers that they like.
+Select and watch movie trailers.

 The team that made the original app is credited below and its workflow was coordinated on [GitHub Projects](https://github.com/umairkhalid/movie-planner/projects/1).